softwaresaved/international-survey/analysis/text_de.md

 Beside these specific concepts we asked more general question about their satisfaction in their current position and their satisfaction with their career in general.
 To the range from *0 - Not at all satisfied* to *10 - Completely satisfied*, 79% of the participants answered more than 5 to the scale (which can be considered as a neutral position) to the question about their satisfaction about their current position.
 For the question about their satisfaction with their career in general (and using the same scale), 71% of the participants answered more than 5 to the scale.

-The specific questions about their job satisfaction reflect, in general, the same opinion of the two more generic questions but with some differences:
+The specific questions about their job satisfaction reflect, in general, the same opinion as the two more generic questions.
+However, the granularity helps to identify a couple of issues that would not appears with generic questions:
 * *The feedback about the performance*: These questions ask if the RSEs feel that they receive enough information about their work and their performance.
 While they seems to have enough information about the purpose of their work and having access to sufficient data and information, they are less assertive about the feedback they receive from their colleagues and their supervisors.
 * *The turnover intention*: These questions aim to measure the desire to quit their current position.
-Overall, the participants are not willing to leave their position and are not necessarily searching for other job, even if the job would offer the same compensations.
+Overall, the participants are not willing to leave their position and are not necessarily searching for other job, even if the potential job would offer the same compensations.
 * *The perceived employability*: This concept is linked to the previous one.
 People may not have the intention to leave their jobs, not because they like it, but because they fear they are not employable.
-This is not the case
+This is not the case here, the participants consider themselves more often employable than not.
-* *The affective recognition*:

-* *The possibility of progression*:
+* *The affective recognition*: This concept try to see if the participants receive positive feedback from their supervisors.
+Overall, again the participants report a positive relation with their supervisors.
+It means they are not systematic issues with direct management.

+* *Affective satisfaction*: Here, the concept measures how much the participants enjoy and like their job.
+The answers were positive and again, reflect the answers given at the more generic questions.

+* *The possibility of progression*: This question aims to study the possibility of evolution for the RSEs, if information is available and if they see a possibility of evolution within their current career.
+This is the only questions that clearly received negatives answers.
+To summarise, even if the RSEs have planned to be in this position, as a part of their career plan, the majority of them think they cannot be promoted in their current group, neither the information for such progression is easily accessible.